MicrosoftDocs/powerquery-docs/powerquery-docs/pivot-columns.md

 ---

 # Pivot columns
 In Power Query, you can create a table that contains an aggregate value for each unique value in a column.
-Power Query groups each unique value, performs an aggregate calculation for each value, and pivots the column into a new table.
+Power Query groups each unique value, does an aggregate calculation for each value, and pivots the column into a new table.

 ![Pivot columns diagram](images/pivot-operation-diagram.png )